rev-dot-now/o/README.md

 ![image](https://github.com/user-attachments/assets/20cbd02a-47be-4dc2-b3e9-ab89f83bff88)

-Welcome to **o**, your self-referential CLI tool that's here to revolutionize the way you think about programming and content generation!
+Welcome to **o**, a self-referential CLI tool designed to revolutionize your approach to programming and content generation!
 Short for "ouroboros", **o** is not just a tool; it's your new best friend in the world of meta-programming with AI.
 Whether you're a seasoned developer or just starting out, **o** makes coding feel like a breeze!